oomek/attractplus/Layouts.md

 **Parameters**

--  `environment` - The squirrel object that the signal handler function is associated with (default value: the root table of the squirrel vm)
+-  `environment` - The Squirrel object that the signal handler function is associated with.
+Default value is the root table of the Squirrel VM.
 -  `function_name` - A string naming the signal handler function to remove.

-**Return Value**

--  None.

 ---